Jasiek96/TimeMenagementDemon/README.md

 ## License

 Open access / open-source.
 This repository is released under the **MIT License**.
-You may use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies, subject to the MIT terms.